-The decision to institute this enforcement action is in accordance with Title 9 of the Code of Federal Regulations (CFR), Rules of Practice 500.3(b), based on the determination that your establishment did not handle or slaughter animals humanely in accordance with Title 9 CFR 313.2(a).
-The evidence of egregious inhumane handling demonstrates failure to comply with the Federal Meat Inspection Act (FMIA) (21 U.S.C.
+The decision to institute this enforcement action is in accordance with Title 9 of the Code of Federal Regulations (CFR), Rules of Practice 500.3(b), based on the determination that your establishment did not handle or slaughter animals humanely.
+The evidence demonstrates failure to comply with the Federal Meat Inspection Act (FMIA) (21 U.S.C.
 603), the Humane Methods of Slaughter Act (HMSA) (7 U.S.C.
 1901 et seq.), and the regulatory requirements (9 CFR Part 313).